Iraidge/Signal-Lost/README.md

 # 🎧 Signal Lost — GitHub Game Off 2025

-> A mysterious signal.
-> A fading transmission.
-> And a race against time to uncover the truth.

----

 ## Overview
 **Signal Lost** is an atmospheric **mystery puzzle game** built for **[GitHub Game Off 2025](https://itch.io/jam/game-off-2025)**.
 You sit in front of an old terminal and radio receiver, tuning frequencies and decoding hidden signals.